Find Trade Colleges

 $32,043 Avg Student Debt

-Tacoma Community College landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree trade school programs.
+Tacoma Community College came in at #14 in this year’s edition of the Most Popular Bachelor’s Degree Trade Schools in Washington ranking.
 Tacoma Community College is a medium-sized public school located in Tacoma, Washington that handed out 41 bachelor’s degrees in 2021-2022.

 Full-time students from Washington pay an average of $4,901 in tuition and fees if they choose to attend Tacoma Community College.
-Those students who come from outside the state pay an average of $10,649.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $32,043 in student loans.
+If you are from out of state, expect to pay an average of $10,649.
+Bachelor’s Degree recipients from Tacoma Community College accumulate an average of $32,043 in student debt by the time they complete their degree.
 Around 88% of those degree recipients were women.

 #16